arbor-sim/arbor/doc/morphology.rst

 * *terminal*: A sample with no children.
 * *fork*: A sample with more than one child.
 Fork points are where a cable splits into two or more branches.

-These labels
+Given these definitions, for the sample tree illustrated below:

-* The tree is composed of 7 samples, numbered from 0 to 6.
+* The tree is composed of 7 samples, numbered from 0 to 6 inclusive.
-* Sample 3 is a fork point whose children are samples 4 and 5.
+* Sample 3 is a fork point whose children are samples 4 and 6.
 * Samples 5 and 6 are terminals with no children.
 * Every sample has one parent, except for the root sample.